Women speaking to a group

 Visions have different gestation periods.

-Your vision may be crystal clear and very detailed or just an initial sense of what could be.
+Your vision may be crystal clear and detailed, or just an initial sense of what could be.

-Having a vision for your agency does not happen overnight.
-Something may slowly percolate in your mind and begin to take shape as you participate in community meetings, listen to a group of clients, or attend a conference.
+Having a vision for your organization does not happen overnight.
+Something may slowly percolate in your mind and begin to take shape as you participate in community meetings, talk with clients, or attend a conference.
 Something gets your mind clicking.

-Many times, a vision of re-casting the ‘why’ of your agency develops in response to changing conditions in your community, or you just experience a personal “ah-ha” moment.
+Many times, a vision develops in response to changing conditions in your community, or you just experience a personal “ah-ha” moment.

 Sharing Your Nonprofit’s Vision.

-Perhaps your agency has always defined itself as an agricultural education program, but you see it as a way to foster community belonging.
-That is a new vision and will require alterations in many aspects of the agency.
+Maybe your organization has always defined itself as an agricultural education program, but you see it as a way to foster community belonging.
+That is a new vision and will require changes in many aspects of the agency.

 How do you get others to see what you see and get excited about the possibilities?